 - 8.3% to marketing insight

 These are healthy budget allocations.
 Everyone talks about having an actionable data strategy, but I would be that most struggle with finding an actionable insight.
 But don’t frown; I had the same challenge early in my career.
 It wasn’t until I took a step back and rethought my approach to data that I uncovered insights that drove results.
-And I’m going to share those actionable insights with you in this post.
+And I will share those actionable insights with you in this post.

 The key word here is “potential” because not all insights are equally actionable, and it’s up to you to determine which insights are most likely to lead to positive business outcomes.

-Several factors can influence how actionable the insight can be, including the quality of the data, the relevance of the findings, the context, and the feasibility of implementing any recommended changes.
+Several factors can influence how actionable the insight can be, including the data quality, the findings’ relevance, the context, and the feasibility of implementing any recommended changes.
 Ultimately, actionable insights have the power to transform your brand – but only if they are put into action.

 Data is information that has been collected and organized in a specific format.
 When analyzing the marketing performance of a given campaign, the metrics displayed in a social media dashboard are forms of data.
 Impressions, clicks, click-through rate, conversions, engagements, reach–all data.

 Insights result from analyzing data to discover patterns, trends, or relationships.
 In other words, data is the raw material that insights are built from.
 It’s great that your conversion rate is skyrocketing.
 You’ll score some brownie points when you share it with your manager.
-But it would help if you were prepared to explain why it’s so high and what you plan to do to keep it elevated.
+But it would help if you were prepared to explain why it’s so high and how to keep it elevated.

 To generate insights, data must be analyzed.
 This can involve using statistical methods, visualizations, or other forms of data modeling.
-Insights are always more actionable than data alone, as they can provide decision-makers with a deeper understanding of the underlying issues, opportunities, or white space.
+Insights are always more actionable than data alone, as they can give decision-makers a deeper understanding of the underlying issues, opportunities, or white space.

-This data can be analyzed to generate insights about what motivates customers, what frustrates them, and where there are opportunities to improve the customer experience.
+This data can be analyzed to generate customer insights about what motivates their motivations, what frustrates them, and where there are opportunities to improve the experience.
 These insights can then inform marketing decisions about messaging, creative, audience targeting, and website UI/UX.

 Another way to think about this is that data provides the foundation for understanding, and insights are what allow us to see the bigger picture.